 Five-year programme to get girls going to school, staying in school, and learning in school, and to directly benefit more than 200,000 individual girls.
 Funded by DFID, working with Ministry of General Education and Instruction, Government of the Republic of South Sudan, consortium led by BMB Mott MacDonald.
 We are the technical lead on systems for capitation grants to all schools, cash transfers to all girls in P6-S4, and attendance monitoring.

 Five year programme to support health services in 6/10 States of South Sudan, and core national systems.
-Funded by DFID, working with Ministry of Health, Government of the Republic of South Sudan, consortium led by Crown Agents.
+Funded by DFID, working with the Ministry of Health, Government of the Republic of South Sudan, consortium led by Crown Agents.
 We lead on support on practical public financial management, which has included helping MoH define their PFM benchmarks, support to harmonisation of NGO health service delivery staff salaries, and developing a Human Resource Information System for health.

 Led by Save the Children, we are providing a baseline study that provides a needs assessment, situational analysis and mapping.
 We are monitoring the project and providing technical support in the implementation of the Primary School Leadership Programme (PSLP), and the Primary School Inspection and Supervision Programme (PSISP) across South Sudan.